jerry73204/realsense-rust/README.md

 ## Usage

-Visit RealSense official repository ([link](https://github.com/IntelRealSense/librealsense)) and install **librealsense 2.36.0** on your system.
+Make sure **librealsense 2.39.0** is installed on your system.
+You may visit [RealSense official repository](https://github.com/IntelRealSense/librealsense).

-To add this crate to your project,
+Add this crate to your `Cargo.toml`.

 ```toml
 [dependencies]
 realsense-rust = "0.4"
 ```

-If you have troubles compiling this project, perhaps your system is using older librealsense.
-Try to update the library.
-Otherwise you can enable `buildtime-bindgen` cargo feature to generate Rust bindings during build time.
+If you're using older librealsense for reasons.
+You may enable `buildtime-bindgen` to re-generate bindings and good luck.

 ```toml
 [dependencies]